griquelme/tidyms2/docs/dev/extending.rst

 Implementation
 --------------

-TidyMS is built on top some of the more battle tested Python libraries:
+TidyMS is built on top of some of the more battle tested Python libraries:

 pydantic
     All TidyMS data models are defined as pydantic models, ensuring robust data validations along